VictorRobellini/pfSense-Dashboard/README.md

 I'm sure you can even rename the measurements, columns and update the tags, but that's beyond my influx capabilities.

+### Templates of what I currently run in my Kubernetes homelab
+Kubernetes deployed locally with [these instructions](https://www.reddit.com/r/homelab/comments/ipsc4r/howto_k8s_metallb_and_external_dns_access_for/)

+Stripped [yaml templates](https://github.com/VictorRobellini/K8s-homelab-pub) used to deploy my homelab (including Influx and Grafana) are here

 ### docker-compose example with persistent storage
 ##### I've recently migrated my stack to Kubernetes, the image versions are updated but the docker-compose is untested.
 ```docker-compose